 Before any owner considers making an addition, alteration or improvement to their condo they must refer to Section 98 of the Condominium Act of Ontario.
 A letter should be written to the board of directors outlining the size, colour and material of the awning you have in mind, including a photo, name of the insured company and company completing the installation.

 Once you’ve gotten your permit, or if you decided to install an awning and don’t need a permit, next step is to choose a great quality awning that’s durable and have it installed by experts.
 At Jans Awning Products we pride ourselves on the quality of products we carry, as well as the service and craftsmanship our experts provide.
 Contact us today and our team will help you get started on your new awning project.
-We service Burlington and Oakville.
+We service Oakville, Hamilton and Burlington for Awnings.